portsentry/portsentry/docs/HOWTO-Docker.md

 ## Fail2ban Integration

-It is highly recommended to use Portsentry with fail2ban if you want to block ip addresses.
-Fail2ban is able to block ip addresses using a wide variety of methods and will enforce state between system reboots and service restarts.
+It is highly recommended to use Portsentry with fail2ban if you want to block IP addresses.
+Fail2ban is able to block IP addresses using a wide variety of methods and will enforce state between system reboots and service restarts.

 Get the fail2ban integration files here: https://github.com/portsentry/portsentry/tree/master/fail2ban